• Skip to primary navigation

 Homestead Lady interjects – if you live in an arid climate like Jaime does, you will have no problem with this.
 If you live in a crazy-humid climate like I do, you may want to hang your herbs to dry them.
 Learn more about harvesting and preserving herbs by clicking here.

-Come January, I was cleaning up my storage room to find some mint tea.
+Come January, I was cleaning up my storage room to find some peppermint tea.
 We do like tea at my house.
 I came across this wonderful batch of dried herbs.

 Photo Courtesy Jaime Roberts